Binghamton’s commitment to website accessibility

 Files with this extension (SWF) require the Adobe Flash Player.

-Microsoft offers file viewer and converter programs to enable those who do not have MS-Word or have another version of MS-Word to open and view MS-Word files.
+Microsoft offers file viewer and converter programs to enable those who do not have MS-Office or have another version of MS-Office to open and view MS-Office files.

 Zip files are single files, sometimes called "archives", that contain one or more compressed files.
 Files with this extension (.zip) require the WinZip, to open and extract them.